webdeveloperleysan/IuLeysanApp/README.md

 Like/dislike articles<br/>
 •	Go to the home page: http://localhost:4200/ <br/>
 •	Hit Global reading<br/>
-•	Like article<br/>
+•	"Like" article<br/>
-•	Update the page and check that like didn’t disappear<br/>
+•	Update the page and check that "like" didn’t disappear<br/>
-•	Dislike article<br/>
+•	"Dislike" article<br/>
-•	Update the page and check that dislike didn’t disappear<br/>
+•	Update the page and check that "dislike" didn’t disappear<br/>

 Follow/unfollow other users<br/>
 •	Go to the home page: http://localhost:4200/ <br/>